DSOlab/widera_2023_access/PartB.md

 **Deliverable D2.4**:
 Submission of two research proposals to national and/or European authorities.

+**Critical Risks**
+Failure to travel between consortium institutes/countries (e.g. due to health measures imposed for COVID-19 safety).
+If such a situation shall arise, then the partners will perform the required tasks via online platforms, utilizing experience gained throughout the last few years of security measures.

 ### WP3 Space Geodesy Software Tool-Box <a name="wp3"></a>

 **Objectives**